btoll/benjamintoll.com/content/post/studying_for_the_lpic1_102_part_two.md

 ### Display Managers

 A [display manager] is a graphical login to a system that is launched after the computer boots.
-Common display managers are [`LightDM`] and [`GDM`], is also the component that starts the `X` server.
-It is also responsible for keeping it up and running.
+Common display managers are [`LightDM`] and [`GDM`], and it is also the component that starts the `X` server.
+Indeed, the display manager is also responsible for keeping it up and running.

 On my Debian machine, I can find out which display manager I'm using by looking at the contents of `/etc/X11/default-display-manager`: